What Is ADHD in Adults?

 I felt a deep and personal shame for behaviors that I did not understand and seemed to have no control over.
 My lack of organization, forgetfulness, procrastination and inability to prioritize left me feeling that I could not do what every other “normal” person on the planet could do.
 I was ashamed of my shortcomings because I did not understand them and had built no coping skills to manage them.

-I zoned out when people were talking (I didn’t mean to) and I lacked basic organizational skills.
+I zoned out when people were talking (I did not mean to) and I lacked basic organizational skills.
 Also, I knew how to do things, but could not make myself do them.
 Things that came quickly to others were tasks I could only manage with great difficulty.

 Something as simple as cleaning house could be incredibly frustrating, as I had a difficult time with finding a natural order to do things.
 I often started tasks in the middle or went from one thing to another without ever finishing anything.
-I would start in one room and then realize I was doing something entirely different, or that I’d moved to another room altogether.
+I would start in one room and then realize I was doing something entirely different, or that I would move to another room altogether.

 By the time I reached adulthood, I was convinced I was stupid, lazy and unworthy.
 It would be a few more years before I would put the pieces together and start seeing these things as symptoms of something greater.